Better-Call-Jason/nginx-streaming-server-app/README.md

 ## <a name='donate'></a>Donate

 This project was months in development.
-Once I had a working model that I tested repeatedly I spent weeks in tutorial preparation trying to make it as easy as possible for a novice or an expert to own their stream.
+Once I had a working model that I tested repeatedly I spent weeks in tutorial preparation trying to make it as easy as possible for a novice or an expert to own their own live stream server.
 While I make it all look very easy to do, there are a lot of complex things involved here.
-If my tutorial has helped you out.
-Please email me at everydayjason@protonmail.com and tell me about it.
-I can' wait to hear about your successes!
-And, please consider making a crypto donation below.
+If my tutorial has helped you out, please email me at everydayjason@protonmail.com and tell me about it.
+I can't wait to hear about your successes!
+And, please consider making a BTC or LTC donation below.

 [![Donate Crypto](https://nowpayments.io/images/embeds/donation-button-white.svg "Donate Button")](https://nowpayments.io/donation?api_key=3JB4N4H-57MME28-GXQF9CK-G61YRXR&source=lk_donation&medium=referral)

 Thanks for your support!

+## <a name='goodbye'></a>Parting Shot

 And remember as James Evan Pilato says: <br />
 `Don't Hate The Media, Become The Media!`